ckaestne/seai/index.md

 The course uses Canvas for homework submission, grading, discussion, questions, announcements, and supplementary documents; slides will be posted here; github is used to coordinate group work.

 **Prerequisites:** We expect basic exposure to (a) software engineering and (b) machine learning as well as reasonable programming skills.
-The prerequisites can be filled in many forms; if the formal course requirements are not met, email the instructors with a description of your background or experience.
-We may administer an online test to assess knowledge in both areas.
+The prerequisites can be filled in many forms:
 * Regarding software engineering you should have a basic familiarity with using version control, gathering requirements, software design and modeling, testing and test automation.
 Courses 17-313, and  17-654, 17-655 apply, but you may also have prerequisite software engineering knowledge from other courses or practical work experience.
 * Regarding machine learning, you should have basic familiarity with the process of extracting features, building and evaluating models, and a basic understanding of how different kinds of learning techniques work.
 Courses such as 10-301, 10-315, and 05-434 apply, but project experience or self-learning from books or online courses will likely be sufficient for our purposes.

+If you do not meet the formal course requirements, sign up for the waitlist and then email the instructors (se-ai@lists.andrew.cmu.edu) with a description of your background or experience.
+If you show evidence of prior relevant courses or experience, we may wave the requirement directly.
+Alternatively, we may assess your background with a short online quiz; in that case we will email you a link to a quiz that you can complete online; you will have 30 minutes to answer the questions, once you start the quiz.
 If you have questions about the prerequisites please email the instructors.

 **Teamwork:** Teamwork is an essential part of this course.
 Many assignments are done in teams of 3-5 students.
 Teams will be assigned by the instructor and stay together for multiple assignments.
 A team policy posted on Canvas applies and describes roles and teams and how to deal with conflicts and imbalances.